jwsources/ElectricImp/README.md

 Temperature is now taken from the pressure sensor.

-To add the new data to a record in Salesforce, modify the Object to add new fields and change the Apex trigger on the Platfrom Event.
+To add the new data to a record in Salesforce, modify the Object to add new fields and change the Apex trigger on the Platform Event.